KILTprotocol/docs/docs/develop/01_sdk/02_Cookbook/03_Manage an account <-> KILT DID relationship/03_unlink.md

   {Example5}
 </CodeBlock>

-3. The deposit payer submits a transaction indicating that they want to reclaim their deposit back, which in turn removes the existing link between the specified account and DID:
+3. The deposit payer submits a transaction indicating that they want to reclaim their deposit, which in turn removes the existing link between the specified account and DID:

 <CodeBlock className="language-js">
   {Example6}